RHUL-CS-Projects/towersAndMuskets/README.md

 built for both Linux and Windows (possibly MacOS as well, although this is untested).

 #Features
-The game uses an engine that was written from the ground up by myself, utilising the Irrlicht library for grapihcs rendering and SFML for input and audio.
+The game uses an engine that was written from the ground up as one of the main focuses of the project, utilising the Irrlicht library for grapihcs rendering and SFML for input and audio.
 The main technical features of the engine consist of:<br />

 - Pathfinding using the A* algorithm on a 2D grid<br />
 - AI behaviours controlled by pushdown automata<br />